 III A 4.
 Bullying Prevention and Reporting – BPPM 50.31

-III B. Reasonable Accommodation for Employees With Disabilities
+III B. Reasonable Accommodation for Employees with Disabilities

 The Washington State Law Against Discrimination, RCW 49.60, together with federal law, including section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990 prohibit discrimination and ensure equal opportunity for persons with disabilities in employment.
 As part of its program of equal employment opportunity, Washington State University is committed to providing reasonable accommodation for employees with disabilities.
 WSU complies with these laws as written or amended by this section of the Faculty Manual and otherwise through policy and procedure.